icstechsales/think2019lab-domino-integration/_docs/fullDocumentation/MicrosoftTeams.md

 This page describes the integration with Microsoft Teams that has been shown during the **DOMINO 10 Launch event** in October 2018.

+<h2>The Implementation</h2>
 The idea of the demo was that, once a new ToyMakers Quote was created, an event was generated for Microsoft Teams; the event was represented by an **actionable event** appearing in a Teams space which allowed the user to either Accept or Reject the Quote.

 This integration is composed of two parts:
 - the first part happens <strong style="color: #FEC70B; background-color: black">inside DOMINO</strong> and is implemented via an Agent developed in Lotusscript.
-It corresponds to the part of the processing which triggers the event for the target platform (in this case Microsft Teams) informing about the New Quote that has been created in Domino
+It corresponds to the part of the processing which triggers the event for the target platform (in this case Microsft Teams) informing about the New Quote that has been created in <strong style="color: #FEC70B; background-color: black">DOMINO</strong>
 - the second part happens <strong style="color: #FEC70B; background-color: black">outside DOMINO</strong> .
-It corresponds to the implementation of the implementation of the **action** (the Approve or Reject action) from the target platform (Microsoft Teams).
+It corresponds to the implementation of the  **action** (the Approve or Reject action) from the target platform (Microsoft Teams).

 The NodeRED flow managing the **second part of the integration** is shown in the picture below.
 ![](../images/fullDocumentation/MS-Teams-01.png)